JuliaDocs/Documenter.jl/docs/src/man/examples.md

 The following packages use Documenter to build their documentation and so should give a good overview of what this package is currently able to do.

----

-**Note**
+!!! note

     Packages are listed alphabetically.
 If you have a package that uses Documenter then please open a PR that adds it to the appropriate list below.

     The `make.jl` file for all listed packages will be tested to check for potential regressions prior to tagging new Documenter releases whenever possible.

----

 ## Registered